 107 years ago, Arizona's founders feared that the state legislature could land in the pockets of special interests.
 They protected us with a state constitution that granted citizens the power of referendum, recall and initiative.
-In April, the current Arizona legislature passed two bills (HB2244 and HB2404) designed to block our access to that power.
-The Voters of Arizona, a non-partisan political committee, is challenging that power grab, gathering signatures for a referendum and defending Arizona's constitution.
+In April, the Arizona legislature passed two bills (HB2244 and HB2404) designed to block our access to that power.
+The Voters of Arizona, a non-partisan political committee, challenged that power grab, and six brave plaintiffs sued the state to protect Arizona's constitution.

 Join the fight.

 We are a movement comprised of Arizona voters determined to protect the rights of Arizona voters – the rights we've enjoyed for 107 years.

 The plaintiffs include Matt Madonna; Sandy Bahr, Animal Defense League of Arizona, Planned Parenthood Advocates of Arizona, Arizona Advocacy Network and Friends of the Arizona School Board Association.